Rekyt/blogdown_source/content/project/macroecology.md

 tags = []
 categories = []

+summary = "Large-scale study of biodiversity to achieve generalization"

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 [image]